 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

 Lynparza is a PARP inhibitor that is FDA approved for treating

 metastatic breast cancer caused by a BRCA mutation.
-Additionally, research using other PARP inhibitors for metastatic hereditary breast cancer have been completed, and FDA approval for additional PARP inhibitors is expected soon.
-Based on clinical trial results, the National Comprehensive Cancer Network (NCCN) recently added Lynparza as a preferred treatment for women with advanced breast cancer and a BRCA mutation.
+BRACAnalysis CDx—a companion diagnostic test—received approval at the same time.
+The National Comprehensive Cancer Network (NCCN) recently added Lynparza as a preferred single agent treatment for people with advanced breast cancer and a BRCA mutation.

 Talazoparib is a

 PARP inhibitor that has not yet received FDA approval and is being studied in clinical trials.
 A large clinical trial known as the EMBRACA trial studied talazoparib for patients with metastatic breast cancer and a BRCA1 or BRCA2 mutation.
 Results showed that patients receiving talazoparib had on average 8.6 months of progression free survival compared to 5.6 months for patients receiving chemotherapy.

 Based on these results, experts are hopeful that Talazoparib will receive